Offshore structures & estate planning

 There may be significant additional benefits as well.
 For example, if real estate is transferred or left by an individual under a will to another party, there could be implications for local transfer tax, stamp duty and other taxes (capital gains, gifts and inheritance taxes).
 The transfer of shares in the company holding the real estate, however, may avoid some or all of these taxes.
 Further, if the assets themselves are subject to sales tax when transferred directly, this problem may be avoided through transferring shares in the entity holding the assets.
 This can be particularly useful where otherwise the sales tax would not be recoverable for the payor.

-A more sophisticated estate planning structure can be realised by using a foundation or trust.
-Read about the many advantages offered by trusts.
+A more sophisticated estate planning structure can be realised by using a foundation.

-There are many further interesting ways to set up structures to meet your estate planning needs.
+There are also many other interesting ways to set up structures to meet your estate planning needs.
 Please talk to us about these.